jaownf/erinia-project/README.md

 ## Overview

-The **Erinia Web Project** aims to deliver a professional interface for players and visitors, featuring dynamic pages, seamless animations, and integration with in-game data services.
+The **Erinia Project** aims to deliver a professional interface for players and visitors, featuring dynamic pages, seamless animations, and integration with in-game data services.

 The design philosophy follows a **clean and immersive UI**, inspired by modern gaming websites.